MANAGING ENERGY COSTS

 POWER PERK

-Since 2013, nearly $65 million has gone back to Cobb EMC members in the form of Wholesale Power Adjustment (WPA) credits, or what we like to call a Power Perk.
-Most recently, we're giving back $4 million back to our members through a WPA credit.
-Look for WPA under current charges in your September bill to find your credit, which is determined by your individual usage.
-For reference, a Cobb EMC member who uses 1000 kWh will save $12 on their bill dated in September.
+Since 2013, nearly $67.5 million has gone back to Cobb EMC members in the form of Wholesale Power Adjustment (WPA) credits, or what we like to call a Power Perk.
+Most recently, we're giving back $2.1 million to our members through a WPA credit.
+Look for WPA under current charges in your November bill to find your credit, which is determined by your individual usage.
+For reference, a Cobb EMC member who uses 1000 kWh will save $10 on their bill dated in November.
 Watch our quick video describing the WPA.

 *If you are taking advantage of our Even Bill rate, your WPA credit will not appear as a line item on your bill.
 WPA credits are calculated into the Even Bill rate and are included at the time of Even Bill recalculation.